joshkraft/computer-science-dojo/README.md

 npm run practice
 ```

-This will start the CLI, where you can select the concept you want to learn and begin the test-driven learning process.
+This will install the required dependencies and start the CLI, where you can select the concept you want to learn and begin the test-driven learning process.

 ## Contributing